Depression Self-Assessment: Shine Light On Your Mental Health

 At some point in their lives, everyone will experience sadness or feel depressed.
-These emotions are normal reactions to life’s obstacles or a loss.
-However, when feelings of severe sadness (feeling helpless, hopeless, and worthless) continue for weeks to months and hinders you from properly living your life, it could be a sign that it’s more than just sadness.
+These emotions are normal reactions to a loss or other life obstacles.
+However, when feelings of severe sadness (feeling helpless, hopeless, and worthless) continue for weeks to months and hinder you from properly living your life, it could be a sign that it’s more than just sadness.
 You could have clinical depression, a treatable neurochemical condition.
-Depression, also known as major depressive disorder, is a common but potentially serious condition that can negatively impact how you feel, think, and behave.
+Depression, which includes major depressive disorder as well as other subtypes, such as persistent depressive disorder (dysthymia), is a common but potentially serious condition that can negatively impact how you feel, think, and behave.

 How do I know if I have depression?

-All of us will occasionally feel hopeless, sad, or depressed at times.
+All of us will occasionally feel hopeless, sad, or depressed.
 These are normal and natural responses to challenging events and circumstances.
-But when these emotions persist long beyond the stressful events and evolve into overwhelming weights or begin causing physical symptoms, they can hinder you from living a normal, active, joyful life.
+But when these emotions persist long beyond the stressful events and evolve into overwhelming weights or begin causing physical symptoms, they can hinder us from living a normal, active, joyful life.

 If you’re feeling this way, it may be an indication that it’s time to seek help.